fastmovingtarget/northernwutaiji/README.md

 Success mostly, using react-chartjs-2 library now have a radar chart showing stats!
 Which can be altered when the user learns a step of the form!
 How else should I improve level?
 I don't know!

 ## Day 3 end:
 Today went pretty well, I felt like I got a lot done.
-Now to expand the scope a little and after that I can work on my pet foot project
+Now to expand the scope of the levelling a little and after that I can work on my pet foot project

+## Day 4 Start:
+I'm just realising how that last bit sounded...anyway!

+### Hour 1: